Sunday, December 25, 2011

 On that note, after cloning the repo, if you want to see the current test coverage metrics, just

-[user@somehost quoddy]$ grails install-plugin code-coverage
+[user@somehost quoddy]$ grails install-plugin code-coverageand then

-[user@somehost quoddy]$ grails test-app unit: -coverage
+[user@somehost quoddy]$ grails test-app unit: -coverageto generate the coverage report.

 Other changes: rev'd the Grails version to 1.3.6, and switched to using Groovy 1.7.6 for development.